Uvikkavut Qanuippat?

 NOTES:

-• This survey is the result of a partnership with Kativik Ilisarniliriniq, with the collaboration of Institut de la statistique du Québec (ISQ).
+This survey is the result of a partnership with Kativik Ilisarniliriniq, with the collaboration of Institut de la statistique du Québec (ISQ).

-• The data collected from participants will remain confidential.
+The data collected from participants remains confidential.

 Additional Resources and Reports